 6 Hot chocolate at Omni Grove Park InnAshevilleSee on map

 The Omni Grove Park Inn takes its hot chocolate as seriously as its legendary National Gingerbread House Competition.
-The hotel will set up engaging experiences in place of a physical display, including socially distanced alternatives for guests and fans at home to view the gingerbread finalists.
+Order your hot cocoa, snap a photo, then stroll through the various confectionary creations.